HOA Demand Letters: What They Mean and How to Handle Them

 What Triggers a Demand Letter

-The process usually follows a predictable sequence:
+The process follows a pretty predictable sequence:

 - 1.Missed payment.
 The homeowner doesn't pay their regular assessment by the due date.